Vilnius Guggenheim Hermitage Museum: Designs

-Daniel Libeskind, winner of the competition to rebuild the World Trade Center, presented his work under the name "Nexus" (see Daniel Libeskind's visualization).
+Daniel Libeskind, winner of the competition to rebuild the World Trade Center, presented his work under the name "Nexus".
 According to Libeskind, his concept links the history of Vilnius to its present via a Connection.
 He stated that "This connection is revealed through the structure, which with its wide and slashing arcades covers history and innovation, old panoramas and new skyscrapers, the city and the Neris river".
 Libeskind also asserted the need to connect nature and architecture: "Tightness between landscape, which turns to building, and building, which converts to landscape, ravels unheard possibility to create a sculptural form, which opens to visitor".